Tucson Convention Center: Tucson Roadrunners

 Beginning from the fall of 2016, Tucson Arena has been home to the Tucson Roadrunners in the American Hockey League.

-University of Arizona Hockey
+University of Arizona hockey

 The University of Arizona Wildcats club hockey team currently plays at Tucson Arena.
 Although associated with the college, the team receives no funding directly from the school.
 The hockey team is a Division 1 member of the American Collegiate Hockey Association.
-Leo Golembiewski had been the head coach for the last 27 years, leading the team to 21 straight national tournaments with eight semi-final appearances and one national championship.
-The current coach is Chad Berman, in his first year with the team.
+Leo Golembiewski had been the head coach for 27 years, leading the team to 21 straight national tournaments, with eight semi-final appearances and one national championship.
+The current coach is Chad Berman.

 Tucson Sugar Skulls

 On August 23, 2018, the Indoor Football League announced the addition of the expansion Tucson Sugar Skulls to begin play in 2019.

 Other events

 The Tucson Convention Center has been host to many other events including the Tucson Gem & Mineral Show, Jehovah's Witnesses Regional Conventions, the Ringling Brothers and Barnum and Bailey Circus, concerts, monster truck shows as well as many live WWE television broadcasts featuring Raw, SmackDown & ECW.
 In 1999, the arena hosted an Empty Arena match between The Rock and Mankind for the WWF Championship, which aired during halftime of Super Bowl XXXIII.

 While McKale Center was being built at the University of Arizona, the Wildcats briefly considered playing some of its 1971-72 men's basketball games at Tucson Arena, but eventually decided against doing so, opting to remain in Bear Down Gymnasium until McKale Center was ready.

-The arena also hosted a concert played by Elvis Presley on November 9, 1972.
-He would return again on June 1, 1976.
+The arena also hosted concerts by Elvis Presley on November 9, 1972 and June 1, 1976.
+He previous had performed at the Tucson Rodeo Grounds on June 10, 1956.

+During the 2016 presidential race Donald Trump spoke in front of approximately 5000 people, for which his campaign still owes over $80,000 for local police and other services.

 Ventriloquist and comedian Jeff Dunham hosted a show at the arena as part of his "Seriously!?" tour on October 3, 2021.